CSE3320-Fall-2023/egos-2000/ASSIGNMENT2.md

 2. Current aged priority
 3. Number of context switches, an integer representing the nunmber of times a process is scheduled to be run by the scheduler

+### kill

+Add a user application kill.c that takes a PID as a command line parameter and kills the process that has the user supplied PID.

+You will need edit tools/mkfs.c to add your new executable to disk image.

 ### ps
 Add functionality to the ps command in ps.c to display:
 1. Process priority